 Create A Crowd Profile

-Once you have information about the crowd, you can create a crowd profile.
+You can create a crowd profile once you have information about the crowd.
 A crow profile is similar to a buyer persona profile because it helps you gather all the information you have.
-In that way, it will help you create an example of the typical crowd that attends events like yours.
-For example, you will be able to see the age range of the crowd, which will help you predict their behaviour during the event.
-If you are dealing with teenagers, you can assume all the things that might happen, such as a fight, a robbery, pushing in the queue, rushing around the hallway, and so on.
+That way, it will help you create an example of the typical crowd attending events like yours.
+For instance, you can see the crowd's age range, which will help you predict their behavior during the event.
+If you are dealing with teenagers, you can assume everything that might happen, such as a fight, a robbery, pushing in the queue, rushing around the hallway, etc.

-Once you know your audience, you can take further steps to ensure their safety which is of crucial importance for crowd control.
-In order to do that, you should take into consideration the possible security risks, which are actually a part of the risk assessment.
+Once you know your audience, you can take further steps to ensure their safety, which is crucial for crowd control.
+To do that, you should consider the possible security risks, which are part of the risk assessment.

 Hence, you should consider:

-The hazards as a result of the crowds’ dynamics, such as sawing and rushing which may cause people to fall against structures and get harmed, falling down and being stamped by the crowd, or dangerous behaviour such as throwing objects or climbing on structures.
+The hazards result from the crowds’ dynamics, such as sawing and rushing, which may cause people to fall against structures and get harmed, fall down and be stamped by the crowd, or engage in dangerous behavior, such as throwing objects or climbing on structures.

-The hazards as a result of venue or event activities, such as failure of equipment, a temporary structure collapse, bad ground conditions, inadequate venue/site design, source of fire, and so on.
+Hazards as a result of venue or event activities include failure of equipment, a temporary structure collapse, lousy ground conditions, inadequate venue/site design, source of fire, and so on.